Programs We Offer

 Patient Care Technician Program

-Patient Care Technician program 6-week course: Includes: scrub set, learning material, clinical, and one time test fee (National Exam Fee Included)
+Patient Care Technician program 6-week course: Includes: scrub set, learning material, clinical on/off site, and one time test fee (National Exam Fee Included)

-Phlebotomy Training ProgramPhlebotomy training: 4-week course Includes: scrub set, learning material, lab, clinical, and includes 50% of national exam fee.
+Phlebotomy Training ProgramPhlebotomy training: 4-week course Includes: scrub set, learning material, lab, clinical on/off site, and includes national exam fee.

-EKG Training ProgramEKG training: 3-week course Includes: scrub set, learning material, lab, clinical, and include 50% of national exam fee.
+EKG Training ProgramEKG training: 3-week course Includes: scrub set, learning material, lab, clinical on/off site, and include national exam fee.